 Setup is very important to cooking in your Pizza-Porta.
 The personality of your particular grill combined with how you are cooking will affect how you set up your grill for a pizza cook.
 Just like cooking pancakes on a griddle, each raw pizza will reduce the temperature of the stone.

 If you are going to cook a bunch of pizzas in rapid succession, you want a quick recovery time for your pizza stone, so you should reduce the deflection of your setup.
 If you are going to cook pizza with 15-20 minute breaks between them you should definitely add additional temperature deflection.
 The Pizza-Porta was built to allow you to vary the internal setup of your grill to meet your needs.
 Racks, deflectors, double racks. lifters, and other items can be used to customize what you want to do.
-We are launching our deflector accessory as a way to give you more options for your internal setup.
+We created our deflector accessory as a way to give you even more options for your internal setup.

 So what if your stone gets too hot?
 In a pizza restaurant they will put a "blank dough" into the oven to cool off the floor.
 This dough is often burned on the bottom so it is discarded.
 This is a great way to get the heat down.
 Another option is to put a little water in a cast iron pan and place it on the stone for a few minutes.
 This will cool off the stone in the same way.